 What can I expect during the meeting with the doctor/nurse educator?

 Your initial meeting with the doctor/nurse educator will be 1 hour.
-During this time they will gather your baseline information including: BIA, height, weight, blood-pressure, waist measurement, explanation of administering your HCG and take a photo.
-If you are doing HCG injections you will receive your syringes and alcohol swabs during your initial meeting.
-All future doctor/nurse educator meetings will be 15 minutes and include updates to your baseline information.
+During this time they will gather your baseline information including BIA, height, weight, blood pressure, waist measurement, explanation of administering your HCG, and take a photo.
+All future doctor/nurse educator meetings will be 30 minutes and include updates to your baseline information.

 What if I want additional sessions with the doctor/nurse educator?